 1. Travel-Friendly CBD Products

-When traveling with CBD, look for travel-friendly options such as soft gels or gummies instead of CBD oil or vape or smokable products.
+When traveling with CBD, look for travel-friendly options such as CBD edibles, soft gels, or gummies instead of CBD oil or vape or smokable products.

 CBD Lotions and other skincare products are great for travel too, especially if on flights where the skin become dehydrated.